The most common disabling conditions range from musculoskeletal disorders to mental health issues like depression and bipolar disorder.

-Learn more about the most common disabilities and how we can help in this comprehensive guide.
-Then, consider reaching out to an Atlanta Social Security Disability Lawyer.
-They can guide you through the process, ensuring you have the best chance to secure the benefits you deserve.
+Learn more about the most common disabilities and how a lawyer can help you.
+An Atlanta Social Security Disability lawyer can guide you through the process, ensuring you have the best chance to secure the benefits you deserve.

-While there are too many types of disabilities to list, we can highlight the top 10 according to the Social Security Administration (SSA).
-Our team reviewed the SSA’s Annual Statistical Report on the Social Security Disability Insurance Program from 2018.
+While there are many types of disabilities to list, we can highlight the top 10 according to the Social Security Administration (SSA).
+Our team reviewed the SSA’s Annual Statistical Report on the Social Security Disability Insurance Program from 2023.

 Get the strong arm